toobrien/futures_db/README.md

 ### Future plans

 - A new table for fundamental data
-- A new table for spot prices from local markets
+- Additional spot prices for grains, livestock, softs, and metals

 [^1]: https://data.nasdaq.com/data/SRF-reference-futures